 - A study of the workings of the U.S. Congress with an emphasis on the legislative process.
 Course is primarily conducted as a simulation of either the House or Senate.

 - POLS 3800 Political Internship

-- The academic component of a supervised internship in an appropriate agency in Los Angeles or Sacramento.
-In addition to the internship itself, the student must meet regularly with a faculty member selected prior to the start of the internship and write a research paper
+- The academic component of a supervised internship in an agency in Los Angeles or Sacramento.
+In addition to the internship, the student must meet regularly with a faculty member selected prior to the start of the internship and write a research paper.

 - POLS 3998 Directed Internship